ray-project/deltacat/README.md

 pip install deltacat[iceberg]
 ```

 #### AWS Glue
 ##### Initializing a Catalog
-We can initialize a DeltaCAT catalog against either a new or existing Iceberg catalog.
-If you initialize DeltaCAT
+You can initialize a DeltaCAT catalog from any new or existing Iceberg catalog.
+When using an existing catalog, you can
-against an existing catalog, you can immediately start reading and writing any tables it contains.
-If you create
+immediately read and write any tables it contains.
+When creating a new catalog, you can immediately start adding and
-a new catalog, you can immediately start adding new tables to it and managing them.
+managing new tables.
 ```python
 import deltacat as dc
 from deltacat import IcebergCatalog